Explain why Amazonian tribes use specific plants for rituals?

 In detail, for those interested!

-The traditional knowledge of Amazonian tribes
+The ancestral knowledge of Amazonian tribes about plants.

-The medicinal properties of Amazonian plants
+Psychoactive and medicinal properties of plants used in rituals

 Did you know?